 Web Scraper uses css selectors to find HTML elements in web pages and to extract data from them.
 When selecting an element the Web Scraper will try to make its best guess what the CSS selector might be for the selected elements.
 But you can also write it yourself and test it with by clicking "Element preview".
-You can use CSS selectors that are available in CSS versions 1-3 and also pseudo selectors that are additionally available in jQuery.
+You can use CSS selectors that are available in CSS versions 1-4(that are supported by the browser) and also pseudo selectors that are additionally available in jQuery.
 Here are some documentation links that might help you:

 It is possible to add new pseudo CSS selectors to Web Scraper.
 Right now there is only one CSS selector added.